W3NDO/W3NDO/README.md

   ## 🛠️ &nbsp;Tools I can use

-  I primarily work with Ruby and Ruby on rails
+  I primarily work with Ruby on rails but I have also been enjoying exploring Elixir

   I am, however, well versed with the following.